Apply to the Stirling Fund

 Criteria for projects

 To be awarded funding, projects must demonstrate that they will enhance the student experience across the wider student community, benefitting current and future generations of students and making Stirling an even better place to live and study.
+Projects will be awarded funding on the condition that a proposal outlines how the student experience can be enhanced safely, in a way which incorporates careful planning and a thorough risk assessment.

-The panel will consider supporting initiatives in the following areas:
+The Panel will consider supporting initiatives in the following areas:

 • Projects that will benefit Stirling as a whole and the wider community, or which promote the reputation of Stirling to the benefit of all, or that enhance the student experience.